amnesia7/jquery_form_preview/README.markdown

 * All edit buttons have a class of `'preview_button_edit'`
 * The cancel button on the preview has a class of `'preview_cancel'`
 * The submit button on the preview has a class of `'preview_submit'`

+The following WILL appear in the form preview

+* Hidden fields with a class of 'preview' (these will have a row heading of 'N/A')
+* Password fields
+* Checkboxes
+* Radio buttons
+* Textareas
+* Select one dropdowns
+* Select multiple dropdowns
+* File uploads

+The following WILL NOT appear in the form preview:

+* Input fields with a class of 'nopreview'
+* Hidden fields that don't have a 'preview' class
+* Standard buttons, reset buttons and submit buttons

 ##Requirements